DMatodzi/flask-k8-3s-api-ci-cd-assess-2/README.md

   1. Code is checked out from the repository.
   2. Docker Buildx is set up for building the Docker image.
   3. DockerHub is Logged into using secrets.
-  4. The Docker image is built and pushed to Docker Hub.
+  4. The Docker image is built and pushed to DockerHub.
   5. Kubernetes manifests are applied to deploy the application.

  ## 4. Security measures implemented

  To enhance the security of the API, the following measures have been implemented:

+  - Database Security: Using SQLite for local development.
   - Environment Variables: Sensitive information such as the DockerHub credentials is stored as GitHub Secrets.
+  - Code Reviews: Implemented code reviews and best practices to ensure secure coding practices are followed
   - Role-Based Access Control (RBAC): Kubernetes RBAC is set up to restrict access to the Kubernetes cluster.
   - Security Scans: Tools like OWASP ZAP can be utilized to perform security testing on the API.
+  - Security testing was performed using tools like OWASP ZAP to identify vulnerabilities in the Flask API before deployment.